Children with MS Choices booklet

 - Numbness and tingling sensations in the limbs or face (that last for more than 24 hours)

 Diagnosis of MS in children can be difficult, as many of the common symptoms of MS, such as fatigue, pain, memory problems and lack of concentration can be attributed to other conditions, or associated with growing up (3).
 A child will usually be seen by a paediatric neurologist once MS is suspected.
 To assess the central nervous system, the neurologist will conduct a physical examination and take a full medical history.
-Only a neurologist can give a diagnosis of MS. It is likely that more tests will be needed to give a diagnosis and these are listed below.
+Only a neurologist can give a diagnosis of MS. More tests will likely be needed to give a diagnosis and these are listed below.

 These are taken to rule out other conditions that may have symptoms that are very similar to MS.